Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/hello-biz-theme-integration.md

 ## Overview

-The KCN Seniors website uses the **Hello Biz theme** as its foundation, providing a clean, performance-optimized base for Elementor integration and custom development.
+The website uses the **Hello Biz theme** as its foundation, providing a clean, performance-optimized base for Elementor integration and custom development.
 This document covers the WordPress Appearance tab options, Hello Biz theme features, and how they integrate with the KCN Seniors community management system.

 ## WordPress Appearance Tab Options